-The bill expands the definition of "youthful offender" to include voluntary manslaughter, thereby broadening the range of offenses that can categorize a child as such.
+The bill expands the definition of "youthful offender" to include voluntary manslaughter, thereby broadening the range of offenses that classify a juvenile as a youthful offender.
 It also extends the supervised release period from juvenile facilities and introduces provisions for issuing warrants and tolling the time of supervised release for delinquent children who abscond.
-The "Juvenile Community Corrections Act" is renamed to the "Juvenile Community Connections Act," reflecting a shift towards a more supportive framework for juvenile offenders.
-Additionally, the bill establishes a local panel to determine next steps for delinquent children and creates a three-year pilot project for a monetary stipend aimed at improving outcomes for former foster or delinquent children.
+The "Juvenile Community Corrections Act" is renamed to the "Juvenile Community Connections Act," with the associated grant fund also renamed to support programs for adjudicated delinquent children.
+Additionally, the bill establishes a local panel to determine the next steps for delinquent children and creates a three-year pilot project for a monetary stipend aimed at improving outcomes for former foster or delinquent children.

 Statutes affected: introduced version: 33-9A-1, 33-9A-2, 33-9A-3, 33-9A-4, 33-9A-5, 41-4-3, 41-13-2